Sant0rryu/Sant0rryu.github.io/_posts/2022-11-04-CertPotato.md

 - NetworkService (NT AUTHORITY\\Network Service);
 - LocalService (NT AUTHORITY\\Local Service).

 These three accounts have different privileges on the machine.
-Only the LocalSystem account and the NetworkService account if they need to authenticate to other machines on the internal network they use the computer account.
+Only the LocalSystem account and the NetworkService account use the computer account, if they need to authenticate to other machines on the internal network.
 Services can also be run using alternate accounts like local or domain accounts.

 Moreover, since Windows Server 2008 R2, new services accounts were introduced: